How to speed up solicitors if the conveyancing process is taking too long

 You can’t speak directly with your buyer’s solicitor as this will be a conflict of interest for them and against their terms and conditions.

-Your seller’s solicitors can’t speak will you as it would be against their terms and it would create a conflict of interest.
+You cannot call the seller’s solicitors to speak with them, as it would be against their terms and it would create a conflict of interest.

-But you should get the sellers themselves to turn the pressure up on their solicitor, or if you’re not able to speak with the vendor directly, ask their estate agent to do this for you.
+But you should get the vendors (sellers) themselves to turn the pressure up on their solicitor, or if you’re not able to speak with the vendor directly, ask their estate agent to do this for you.

 How to chase your seller’s solicitor